tomhall82/baratie-booking/README.md

 ![Baratie footer](/docs/images/baratie-footer.png)

-- The home page builds from base.html and contains details about the restaraunt along with a hero image showing the exterior of the establishment.
+- The home page builds from base.html and contains details about the restaurant along with a hero image showing the exterior of the establishment.

 ![Baratie home page](/docs/images/baratie-home.png)